-The above image shows the bag, in the caramel tin cloth/canvas twill combo, in its standard configuration.
+The above image shows the bag in the caramel tin cloth/canvas twill combo, in its standard strap configuration.
 The only thing that is not as the bag comes is the Domke shoulder pad.
 This pad fixes one of my few complaints about the bag that I will go into below.
 This one has had about a year's gentle use (I don't see the point in reviewing something that has not been regularly used in its intended environment).
 The darker front and top flap, as well as the back pocket are tin cloth fabric.
 This light and weather proof wax fabric is comfortable and flexible, but can feel a little greasy if you want it to provide the maximum protection.
 Mine has been let go in that area, so the greasiness is mostly gone, but the protection in heavy rain may be compromised slightly.
-Domke uses a waxwear cloth that is similar, but Filson's is less greasy, has no musty smell and is a heavier/more rigid cloth and the ONA cloth is a cross between the weight/texture of the Filson Twill and the tin cloth.
+Domke uses a waxwear cloth that is similar, but Filson's is less greasy, has no musty smell and is a heavier/more rigid cloth and an ONA bag's cloth is a cross between the weight/texture of the Filson Twill and the tin cloth.

 The lighter sides and base are made of their heavy 22oz twill to give the bag a longer life as the twill is about twice as heavy as the tin cloth.

 The leather is thick, the heavy bridle type, about twice as heavy as Billingham leather and more leather looking (Billingham leather can look a bit "vinyl perfect" for my taste) and it is very pleasant to feel.
 You really get the feeling of a "20 year+" bag, but unlike a Billingham, it starts out how it intends to finish.
 Billinghams take a while to get that worn in look, usually about 5-10 years!